7 Simple LinkedIn Profile Updates To Attract Recruiters

 Highlight specific projects where you met or exceeded goals and quotas.
-Did you reduce company expenses or perhaps built a team or project from the ground up?
-Include facts and figures and if appropriate include some well-selected related media content or documents.
+Did you reduce company expenses or perhaps build a team or project from the ground up?
+Include facts and figures and if appropriate, include some well-selected related media content or documents.
 All of these are ways to give a recruiter supporting evidence of your successes.

 If you are just starting out in your chosen field, spend the time to make connections with others in the industry.
 Seek out high performing professionals and thought leaders to connect with.
 Follow them and read their profiles and associated documents.